MarkTiedemann/marktiedemann.github.io/index.md

 Please let me know!
 The [source code](https://github.com/marktiedemann/marktiedemann.github.io) of this site is available on GitHub, too.
 Issues, feedback, and PRs are welcome!

+Hope you enjoyed the read.
+More content is coming soon.

 _~Mark_

 PS: The initial design of this site was inspired by [Sindre Sorhus'](https://github.com/sindresorhus) [website](https://sindresorhus.com/).
 The content and personal nature of this site are partially inspired by [Molly White's](http://www.mollywhite.net/) [manager-README](https://github.com/molly/manager-README).
 And the icons used on this site are by [Font Awesome](https://fontawesome.com/free), free, and [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)-licensed.